DataBranner/AlgorithmPlay/python_array_indices/README.md

 ### Problem

-Given an array of unique elements, plus some specified value, find pairs of array elements that sum to the specified value.
+Given an array of unique elements, along with some specified value, find pairs of array elements that sum to the specified value.

 ### Solution